Zero Cost EMI Offer available on cart value above INR 5,000 on select cards. T&C apply. Check details on the payment window.

 true memory latency of DDR5-4800 CL40 = 16.67 ns

-Here is what DDR5 and DDR4 memory contribute to the system-level latencies that users would actually experience:
+Here is what DDR5 and DDR4 memory contribute to the system-level latencies that users would experience:

 Memory Specification